ASP.NET Web Deployment using Visual Studio: Deploying to Test

 DbContext database but you want to use the dbDacFx provider instead of Migrations to deploy the database.
 In that case, see How do I deploy a Code First database without Migrations? in the ASP.NET Web Deployment FAQ on MSDN.

-The following steps apply to the SchoolContext database in the Databases section of the dialog box.
+The following steps apply to the SchoolContext database in the dialog box's Databases section.

 In the Remote connection string box, enter the following connection string that points to the new SQL Server Express application database.